 What is the Bluetooth range of the SwiftFinder?

-About 130 feet in ideal open-air conditions.
-Indoors with walls and furniture, expect 40-60 feet of reliable range.
-The connection drops completely outside this range with no partial tracking.
+Zen Lyfe advertises about 130 feet in ideal open-air conditions.
+Indoors with walls and furniture, expect less range because Bluetooth weakens through obstacles.
+The connection drops completely outside Bluetooth range with no partial tracking.

 How accurate is the SwiftFinder’s location tracking?

-It shows your item’s general area on a map, accurate to about 20-30 feet.
+It shows your item’s general area on a map rather than a precise pin.
 There’s no Ultra Wideband or directional guidance.
 You rely on the map to get close and the ring sound to pinpoint the exact spot.

 How long does the SwiftFinder battery last?

-About 6 months with normal use.
-It uses a standard CR2032 coin cell that costs a few dollars and takes seconds to replace.
+It uses a standard CR2032 coin cell that costs a few dollars and is user-replaceable.
 No special tools needed.

 Is the Zen Lyfe SwiftFinder waterproof?